 Students in the Policy, Politics, and Public Administration Internship Program are expected to commit at least 160 total semester hours to their internship and to enroll in POLI 448, as well as the UMBC Career Center’s Intern Success Practicum.
 Depending on the total number of hours committed to the internship, students may be able to earn additional academic credit beyond POLI 448.

 Juniors and seniors with GPAs of 3.0 and above are eligible to apply for the Policy, Politics, and Public Administration Internship Program.
-The application should be emailed to that program’s coordinator, Dr. Laura Hussey, at email@example.com.
+The application should be emailed to that program’s coordinator, Dr. Laura Antkowiak (formerly Hussey), at firstname.lastname@example.org.
 The application consists of: